jmhutchison/QGIS-Training-Manual/basic_map/symbology.rst

 * Ensure that the symbol levels are correct before applying the style.

 Once you have applied the style, take a look at its results on the map.
-As you can see, these symbols change direction along with the road but don't always bend along with it.
+If you look closely, these symbols change direction along with the road but don't always bend along with it.
 This is useful for some purposes, but not for others.
 If you prefer, you can change the symbol layer in question back to the way it was before.